How to Invest in Stocks as a Teenager

 Compared to other platforms listed here, Greenlight is a bit unusual.
 It's an app designed for teaching kids and teens financial literacy, including investing.

 Greenlight users don't invest through custodial accounts.
-Instead, Greenlight accounts are regular brokerage accounts created in the name of the parent, but accessible to their kids.
+Instead, Greenlight accounts are regular brokerage accounts created in the parent's name but accessible to their kids.

 Acorns

-This 'Early' plan combines financial literacy tools with investing and savings.
+This Acorns Early Invest account combines financial literacy tools with investing and savings.
 You also get bonuses when you invest with certain Acorns partners.
-Early is part of the Acorns family plan, which comes in at $5 per month, and supports multiple kids at no added expense.
+Acorns Early Invest is part of the Acorns Gold plan, which comes in at $12 per month, and supports multiple kids at no added expense.

 M1 Finance